56-year-old Juli Inkster shoots 64 in Founders Cup

 PHOENIX (AP) -- LPGA Tour Commissioner Mike Whan gave Juli Inkster a hug after her closing 8-under 64 on Sunday in the Founders Cup.
 She jokingly recoiled when he addressed her as ''playing captain.''

 The 56-year-old Inkster is preparing to captain her second U.S. Solheim Cup team and wants no part of a dual role in August in Iowa, though she still loves to play and compete on the tour and showed again she has the game to keep up with much younger players.
-The 64 was her lowest round on tour since also shooting 64 in the third round of the 2003 Evian Championship.
+The 64 was her lowest round on tour since also shooting 64 in the third round of the 2003 Evian Masters.

 ''I like the challenge of getting better and playing,'' Inkster said. ''I don't know if that makes sense, but I really enjoy playing golf.
 I really enjoy practicing and I really enjoy working on my game, especially when you have days like this where things come together and it works out.